Ghof-AM/experimental/README.md

          trailerLinkInput.addEventListener('input', function() {
              if (this.value.trim() !== '') {
-                 trailerFileInput.disabled = true; // Disable file input if URL is entered } else {
+                 trailerFileInput.disabled = true; // Disable file input if URL is entered
+                 // Also clear file input if a URL is entered after a file was selected trailerFileInput.value = '';
+             } else {
                  trailerFileInput.disabled = false; // Enable file input if URL is empty }